 Eligibility for grant aid is based on financial need as determined through information provided on the FAFSA.

 The two largest grant programs are:

 Other federal grant programs

-Grants and scholarships are automatically accepted.
-If you want to decline grants or scholarships, contact the Office of Student Financial Aid at 800.621.3847 or 330.972.7032.
+All federal grants and UA scholarships are automatically accepted.
+If you want to decline grants or scholarships, contact the Office of Student Financial Aid at 800-621-3847 or 330-972-7032.